 - Wipe the screen with a clean and dry cloth to make sure that your touchscreen is clean.

-- Make sure that Developer options is disabled.
-If Developer options doesn't appear in the menu, it's already disabled.
+- Make sure that Developer options are disabled.
+If Developer options don't appear in the menu, it's already disabled.

 - Use the Tests feature in the Support app to carry out a quick test to check the touchscreen and display functionality.
-The Tests feature can assess potential hardware or software issues on your Xperia device.
+In addition, the Tests can assess potential hardware or software issues on your Xperia device.

-- Restart your Xperia device in Safe mode.
+- Restart your Xperia® device in Safe mode.
 Use Safe mode to check if any downloaded applications are causing the problem.
-In Safe mode, your device only starts with software and applications that were already installed when you purchased your device.
-If the device’s performance improves in Safe mode, it’s likely that one or more of your downloaded applications are affecting the device negatively.
+In Safe mode, your device only starts with software and applications already installed when you purchased your device.
+If the device's performance improves in Safe mode, one or more of your downloaded applications are likely affecting the device negatively.

-- Check if there is a software update available for your Xperia device using Xperia Companion.
+- Check if a software update is available for your Xperia device using Xperia Companion.

 - Find and tap Settings → System → Advanced → Developer options.

 - Tap the switch beside On to turn the feature off.

 - On the Tests tab, scroll down and tap Touchscreen, then follow the on-screen instructions.